 Once the OIA makes its final decision, there is no appeal against this.
 The decisions made are not binding on the student which means that you can reject any offer made by the University following the recommendation by the OIA.
 If you accept the offer from the University this is deemed as the full and final settlement of your case and you cannot appeal/complain any further.

-If you still remain dissatisfied following the OIA final decision, you can, if you wish take legal action.
+If you still remain dissatisfied following the OIAs final decision, if you wish to you can take legal action.
 We would, however, always advise that you seek advice from a reputable legal professional before doing so.

 At the Union of Kingston Students, we are able to offer advice and guidance throughout the OIA process, even if you haven’t used our service up to this point.
 You can make an appointment with the advice service by visiting us at the Union of Kingston Students Office (Ground Floor, Main Building Penrhyn Road) or by getting in touch using the details below: